kkinnear/zprint/doc/reference.md

 is a style called `:minimal-smart-wrap` which will configure it to make minimal changes but will also still fix up problems like those above.
-Minimal smart wrap will flow words from one line to the next less frequently, and will never flow words back up onto a line ending into several lowercase letters and terminated by a period.
+Minimal smart wrap will flow words from one line to the next less frequently, and will never flow words back up onto a line terminated by a period.

+There is a less severe version of `:minimal-smart-wrap` called `:sentence-smart-wrap` which is identical to normal (default) smart-wrap, but which will not flow things back up to a line terminated by a period.
+Since a line ending with a period terminates the "comment group", each series of lines where the final line ends in a period becomes a separate comment group and is handled independently.
+Which may be more to your liking, particularly if you haven't already used smart wrap before.

 Note that all comment wrapping (including smart-wrap) is performed after all of the formatting of any code.
 Comment wrapping is thus independent of